Dockside Saloon and Restaurant: Description

 Dockside is a diner and dive bar on Front Avenue, in northwest Portland's Northwest District.
-As a result of the owners' refusing to sell their land to developers, the restaurant is surrounded by new development.
+As a result of the owners' refusing to sell their land to developers, the restaurant is a holdout surrounded by new development.

 The nautical-themed restaurant serves New American cuisine across a bridge-themed menu.
 The breakfast menu has included bacon, biscuits, buttermilk pancakes, corned beef hash, eggs, English muffins, and sausage.
 Terry's Famous Scramble has eggs, bacon, ham, sausage, onions, tomatoes, green peppers, mushrooms, and Tillamook cheddar cheese.

 Portland Monthly says, "With elevated highway lanes as a backdrop and a ramshackle exterior, it might be easy to pass over this diner.
 But loyal customers fill booths of the cozy interior for classic breakfasts piled high with hash browns and lunches of burgers, sandwiches, and tacos while sports and news play on one of the many screens."

 The restaurant's menus recount Dockside's connection to assault of Nancy Kerrigan.
 Dockside also displays sports memorabilia, including shoes which belonged to LaMarcus Aldridge, Bob Lanier, and Shaquille O'Neal, as well as Clyde Drexler's jersey.